Iamarpanbanerjee/PRODIGY_DS_01/README.md

 # PRODIGY_DS_01

-Prodigy Infotech Internship - Data Science (DEC - JAN)
+Prodigy Infotech Internship - Data Science (MARCH - APRIL)

 Task-1 : Create a bar chart or histogram to visualize the distribution of a categorical or continuous variable, such as the distribution of ages or genders in a population.